 Proteomics is the study of proteins expressed in a given type of cell, tissue or organism under particular biological conditions at a given time.
 Shotgun (or bottom-up) proteomics is the most commonly used MS-based approach to study proteins by digesting proteins into peptides prior to MS analysis.

-PEAKS Studio is a software platform with complete solutions for discovery proteomics, including protein identification and quantification, analysis of post-translational modifications (PTMs) and sequence variants (mutations), and peptide/protein de novo sequencing.
+PEAKS Studio is a software platform with complete solutions for discovery and targeted proteomics, including protein identification and quantification, analysis of post-translational modifications (PTMs) and sequence variants (mutations), and peptide/protein de novo sequencing.

 Complete & Vendor Neutral Solution for Proteomics with DDA & DIA Support